 The symptoms of pharyngitis depend greatly on the cause of the infection and the person affected.
 For some people, the onset of symptoms may be quick; for others, symptom onset is slow.
 Symptoms may include:

 The symptoms of pharyngitis may resemble other medical conditions or problems.
-Always consult your doctor for a diagnosis.
-If a sore throat is severe and includes difficulty swallowing, drooling, stiff neck or neck swelling, a doctor should be consulted immediately.
+Always consult your licensed health care provider for a diagnosis.
+If a sore throat is severe and includes difficulty swallowing, drooling, stiff neck or neck swelling, a licensed health care provider should be consulted immediately.

-Specific treatment for pharyngitis will be determined by your doctor based on:
+Specific treatment for pharyngitis will be determined by your licensed health care provider based on: